nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 3a1.
 TeachWhat! shows an error message.
       Use case resumes at step 2.

-* 3b.
-The specified lesson still has students assigned to it.
-    * 3b1.
-TeachWhat! shows a warning message.
-    * 3b2a.
-User confirms deletion.
-      Use case ends.
-    * 3b2b.
-User cancels deletion.
-      Use case ends.

 #### Assign a student to a class

 **System:** TeachWhat!